 - Review the financial literacy program rankings, identify the gaps and strategize for improved alignment.

-- Refine the timeline and action steps for creating a mentorship system for FAFSA completion
+- Refine the timeline and action steps for creating a mentorship system for FAFSA completion for fall 2019

 QUESTIONS FOR FUTURE CONSIDERATION

 - What education standards exist for K-12 financial literacy from the Arizona Department of Education?

 - How is financial literacy being taught in the Flagstaff area public schools?

 - What resources exist for helping children in their early years establish a foundation for financial literacy and mathematics?